Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Contact Information: Number Email address, phone number, LinkedIn profile

-Summary: Detail-oriented and organised fresh college graduate, with an undergraduate degree in Marketing and experience in research on market trends and analysis of data.
-Strong communication and teamwork skills gained through internships and volunteer work.
+Summary: Organised and meticulous Recent college graduate who has the degree of Marketing as well as experience in market research and data analysis.
+Highly effective communication and teamwork abilities learned through internships and volunteer work.
 Looking for entry-level positions in marketing to bring skills and expertise to a professional setting.

 Education: